-This cold tomato soup is so refreshing and ridiculously easy to make.
-Prep time is just 15 minutes, and then it needs to chill in the fridge.
+This cold tomato soup is refreshing and easy to make.
+The prep time is 15 minutes, and then it needs to chill in the fridge.

 Ingredients

-- Fresh basil: The basil is a really important ingredient in this soup so you really shouldn't skip it.
+- Fresh basil: The basil is an important ingredient in this soup, so please don't skip it.

-- Minced garlic: It's best to use freshly minced garlic in this recipe rather than jarred minced garlic.
+- Minced garlic: It's best to use freshly minced garlic rather than jarred.

-- Extra virgin olive oil: My favorite oil!
-It's so flavorful.
-Definitely use high-quality oil here - it makes a difference.
+- Extra virgin olive oil: Definitely use high-quality oil - it makes a difference.

-- Canned tomatoes: The brands I recommend are either Pomi strained tomatoes or Cento canned tomato puree.
+- Canned tomatoes: The brands I recommend are Pomi strained tomatoes or Cento canned tomato puree.

 - Buttermilk: Full-fat or low-fat, both work.
 Low-fat is easier to find in supermarkets, so that's what I tend to use.